navkm/progressify-spring/README.md

 ### Step 3

 Annotate your spring code.
 All annotations closely match existing [Workbox caching strategies](https://developers.google.com/web/tools/workbox/reference-docs/latest/workbox.strategies).
-Check the <a target="_blank" href="">API doc</a> for the list of available annoations.
+Check the <a target="_blank" href="">API doc</a> for the list of available annotations.

 For example, let us say you have an about page mapped to the path "/about".
 You would typically map this path to a java method in a Spring Web Conrtoller like this: